Resident of blazing block of flats says fire started in his flat by charging e-bike

 Liiban Shakat described thinking he was “going to die” after his friend, whom he named as Abid Naser Mohamed, woke him up and led him to the guest bedroom, which was engulfed in flames.

-Mr Mohamed was rushed to hospital suffering from smoke inhalation after emergency services including 60 firefighters and two ambulances raced to the scene shortly after 9am, Mr Shakat said.
+Mr Mohamed was taken to hospital suffering from smoke inhalation after emergency services including 60 firefighters and two ambulances went to the scene in Shepherds Bush, west London shortly after 9am, Mr Shakat said.

-The resident told how his friend had started charging an e-bike battery in the flat when it began smoking in the socket.
+Mr Shakat told how his friend, who had been staying with him for several days, had started charging an e-bike battery in the flat when it began smoking in the socket.

-When he unplugged it, the surroundings were set alight, according to Mr Shakat.
+When it was unplugged it sparked and the surroundings were set alight, Mr Shakat added.

+The scorched windows of Mr Shakat’s home at the Stebbing House flats, less than a mile from Grenfell Tower, where a fire claimed 72 lives in 2017, could clearly be seen.

 Speaking to reporters outside the building and still wearing his macawis – a traditional Somali style of pyjamas – he said: “(My friend) was in the room that caught on fire.
 He was in the bed.
 His mouth was black because he inhaled so much smoke.”